ha-pu/globaltrends/cran-comments.md

 ```

 As noted in [R-hub issue #503](https://github.com/r-hub/rhub/issues/503), this
-could be due to a bug/crash in MiKTeX and can likely be ignored.The same issue
+could be due to a bug/crash in MiKTeX and can likely be ignored.
+The same note
 was reported in the initial submission.

 ## winbulider